telereso/kmp-core/website/starter/index.md

 ## ReactNative

-The `ReactNative` module provides support for bridging Kotlin Multiplatform code into native libraries for both Android and iOS platforms.
-You can learn how to enable this feature [here]()
+The `ReactNative` module provides support for bridging Kotlin Multiplatform code into native libraries for both Android and iOS platforms. <br>
+You can learn how to enable this feature [here](../annotations/ReactNativeExport.html)

 The module contains a folder for React Native, which includes the React Native library, as well as examples for both Android and iOS platforms.